JosephJvB/ThunderTalk/30-oct.md

 intro - write last, to introduce the stuff you come up with

+format of scraping is sending request to a website, Im using superagent to do that.
+Use a second tool to access the elements of the webpage, this is where the real scraping happens.

 Puppeteer - my scraping
 Generate screenshots and PDFs of pages.
 Crawl a SPA and generate pre-rendered content (i.e. "SSR").